olekscode/andCardsQR/README.md

 <img src="img/logo.svg" width=200 align="right">

-The business case for this course was provided by [andCards](https://andcards.com) - a company based in South Korea that provides software for coworking spaces.
+The business case for this course was provided by [Cards Corp.](https://en.wikipedia.org/wiki/Cards_Corp) - South Korean internet company established in 2017 that developed [andCards](https://andcards.com) - the unified communications software for coworkings and organizations.
+Among many Korean and international grants and awards, this company has won "People's Choice Startup" award at this year's Lviv IT Arena.
+It was selected for investment program by the Seoul Business Agency, and accelerated at Seoul Global Startup Center.

 ## Design Thinking workflow